brlol/RedeskyNew/README.md

 # About
-Configurations and scripts for custom builds or Liquid Bounce.
+Configurations and scripts for Liquid Drip.
 Fully updated and bypassing.

 .js files are scripts.
 Other files are configurations.
 # Current Version: RedeskyNewV10